 Free hepatitis A vaccine campaign in response to a widespread outbreak of hepatitis A that is now affecting rough sleepers in Victoria.

-The Brokerage administered by the Statewide Children’s Resource Program has been refunded for the 2017-2018 financial year.
-Applications are now closed.
+The Brokerage administered by the Statewide Children’s Resource Program has been refunded for the 2018-2019 financial year.
+Applications are now open.

 In 2012, the Victorian Government initiated an inquiry into the handling of child abuse allegations within religious and other non-government organisations.
 The Betrayal of Trust Report, which detailed the inquiry findings, made a range of recommendations, including the need to better protect children from child abuse when they access services provided by organisations.